Smiling curve: Theory origins

 BYD's Wang once lamented that Chinese companies had only learned how to organize workers, but had not learned how to organize engineers, and therefore could only make a living in the most inhospitable terrain - manufacturing.
-If it could use advanced methods to organize a large number of engineers, then Chin industry would be more profitable.
+If it could use advanced methods to organize a large number of engineers, then Chinese industry would be more profitable.
 Typically, knowledge-intensive organizations can find ways to organize engineers.
 Management expert Peter Drucker said: "The most important management in the 21st century is to manage those intelligent workers."
 This is the most successful aspect of what Huawei has done among Chinese companies.
 Among its employees, technology research and developing staff accounted for 46%, marketing and service staff accounted for 33%, management and other personnel accounted for 9%, and the remaining 12% are manufacturing workers.
 For 20 years, Huawei has maintained this ratio, and its human resource allocation shows “high developing and marketing on both sides" of the "smile curve."